-Sara Swinkels, Director
+Sara Swinkels, President

 Sara lives in Antigonish county with her husband, Devin, and their son, Dirks, on his family’s dairy farm.
 Sara’s family has been involved in the agriculture community in Antigonish for generations.
 She is passionate about including her family in the day to day operations of their farm business.